 Supplier risk isn’t standing still.
-As supply chains evolve, procurement leaders must shift from static compliance models to dynamic, intelligence-led strategies that can scale with change.
+As industries - especially complex, engineered ecosystems like aerospace and Defense - evolve under pressure from geopolitical change, technological innovation, and workforce shifts, procurement leaders must shift from static compliance models to dynamic, intelligence-led strategies that scale with change.

 -